-- A. The classification of a school shall be determined on the basis of its total student enrollment figure reported to the Illinois State Board of Education in its Fall Housing Report on September 30 of the preceding school year.
-Non-boundaried schools will have their total student enrollment multiplied by 1.65. - B. For classification purposes, the total student enrollments for one-year high schools, two-year high schools, three-year high schools and high schools which enroll boys only or girls only shall be calculated as follows: - 1.
-For one-year high schools, the total student enrollment figure reported shall be quadrupled. - 2.
-For two-year high schools, the total student enrollment figure reported shall be doubled. - For three-year high schools, onethird of the total student enrollment figure shall be added to the total student enrollment figure reported. - 4.
-For schools which enroll boys only or girls only, the total student enrollment figure reported shall be doubled. - C. A multiplier of 1.65 will be added to all non-boundaried schools. - D. Schools participating in sports and activities operating under the four-class system shall be classified as follows: - 1.
-Schools with enrollments of 285 and below will be Class 1A. - 2.
-Schools with enrollments of 286-614 will be Class 2A. - 3.
-Schools with enrollments of 615-1540 will be Class 3A. - Schools with enrollments of 1541above will be Class 4A.
+A. The classification of a school shall be determined on the basis of its total student enrollment figure reported to the Illinois State Board of Education in its Fall Housing Report on September 30 of the preceding school year.
+Non-boundaried schools will have their total student enrollment multiplied by 1.65.

+B. For classification purposes, the total student enrollments for one-year high schools, two-year high schools, three-year high schools and high schools which enroll boys only or girls only shall be calculated as follows:

+1. For one-year high schools, the total student enrollment figure reported shall be quadrupled.

+2. For two-year high schools, the total student enrollment figure reported shall be doubled.

+3. For three-year high schools, onethird of the total student enrollment figure shall be added to the total student enrollment figure reported.

+4. For schools which enroll boys only or girls only, the total student enrollment figure reported shall be doubled.

+C. A multiplier of 1.65 will be added to all non-boundaried schools.

+D. Schools participating in sports and activities operating under the four-class system shall be classified as follows:

+1. Schools with enrollments of 292 and below will be Class 1A.

+2. Schools with enrollments of 292.01-606 will be Class 2A.

+3. Schools with enrollments of 606.01-1496 will be Class 3A.

+4. Schools with enrollments of 1496.01-above will be Class 4A.